-Project managers also need a vehicle to capture and store historic data on each project.
-So when you, or other project managers, have similar tasks on future projects, you can look at the actual assignments on completed projects.
-You can use some of that data from the work packages for the current project’s tasks.
-You should be able to retrieve the estimated hours versus the hours actually used and apply that information to your analogous estimates.
-The use of the project work package addresses each of these success factors.
+Project managers need a vehicle to capture and store historical data on each project.
+So when you or other project managers have similar tasks on new projects, you can look at the actual assignments in the work packages from completed projects.
+You can use some of that data for the current project’s tasks.
+You should be able to retrieve the estimated hours versus the hours actually used and apply that information to the analogous estimates on your project.
+The use of the project work package addresses several success factors.

-It will take one or two projects for the team members to become accustomed to using work packages to define an assignment, their availability to work on it and their estimate of work and duration.
-But the benefits are substantial.
-They are particularly helpful down the road when you can review completed work packages to use as the basis for estimates on future projects.
+It will take one or two projects for the team members to become accustomed to using work packages but the benefits are substantial.
+They are helpful on the current and future projects.
+The project manager can review completed work packages to use as the basis for estimates on future projects.